In this Kinsta review, we’re going to take an in-depth look at:

-When I first started hosting with Kinsta, I had to reach out to support to ask them to add server-side HTTP -> HTTPS redirects once I got a site initially set up.
+When I first started hosting with Kinsta, I had to reach out to their customer support team to ask them to add server-side HTTP -> HTTPS redirects once I got a site initially set up.

-This wasn’t ideal, but the good news is that their support is really quick and knows what they’re doing so it usually only took a couple minutes.
+This wasn’t ideal, but the good news is that their support is really quick and knows what they’re doing so it usually only takes a couple of minutes.

-The screenshot on the right took less than 5 minutes total.
+The screenshot on the right took less than 5 minutes total using their live chat.

 And even better news, Kinsta is regularly coming out with new updates to their dashboard and service.

-You can access the support chat from any screen in your dashboard.
+You can access the customer support chat from any screen in your dashboard.

-Their entire support team is extremely knowledgable about WordPress and the Kinsta platform.
+Their entire support team is extremely knowledgeable about WordPress and the Kinsta platform.
 Many of them have contributed to WordPress core, created plugins, and have sites of their own.

 Is Kinsta A Good Fit For You?